PaulVidler/LynkzShapes/README.md

-# Lynkz - Coding Challenge by Paul Vidler
+# Coding Challenge by Paul Vidler

-This project is a coding challenge submission by Paul Vidler for Lynkz.
+This project is a coding challenge submission by Paul Vidler for ****.
 It's a React web application with a backend API built using .NET 7.

 ## Description